-Recent global events have forced educators to adapt traditional in-class methods for distance learning.
-Unfortunately, some classroom tools like document cameras and classroom visualizers are gathering dust in empty classrooms.
+Since the coronavirus pandemic began, educators had to adapt traditional in-class methods for distance learning.
+Unfortunately, some in-person tools like document cameras and classroom visualizers are gathering dust in empty classrooms.

 How can teachers share handwritten formulas, instructions, demonstrations and diagrams during remote classes without a classroom projector or big screen?

 The answer lies in your pocket.
 Or on your desk.
 Or maybe it’s currently charging on your nightstand.

 You can replace your classroom document camera/visualizer with just your personal device and one app for your computer.
 This method will allow you to replicate the feel of in-class instruction as you demonstrate, dissect, explain and share during remote class sessions.